fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/javascript/manual.md

   });
 ```

-For more context on how to use Aperture JavaScript SDK to set feature Control
+For more context on how to use the Aperture JavaScript SDK to set feature
-Points, you can take a look at the [example app][example] available in the
+Control Points, you can take a look at the [example app][example] available in
-repository.
+the repository.

 [example]: https://github.com/fluxninja/aperture-js/tree/main/example